skrub-data/skrub/doc/documentation.rst

 User guide
 ===========

-Skrub facilitates preparing tables for machine learning.
+Skrub eases preparing tables for machine learning.

 Starting from rich, complex data stored in one or several dataframes, it helps performing the data wrangling necessary to produce a numeric array that can be fed